 The Government has set out a series of environmental protection policies to mitigate environmental pollution, support environmental technology and green buildings, advocate energy saving and waste reduction as well as strengthen environmental education to build a sustainable future for Hong Kong.
 By taking forward various environmental protection measures and low carbon initiatives, Hong Kong aspires to be one of the greenest cities in the country.

-- In September 2014, Hong Kong, Guangdong and Macao signed the Cooperation Agreement on Regional Air Pollution Control and Prevention among Hong Kong, Guangdong and Macao to foster regional cooperation and enhance the regional air quality monitoring network by increasing the number of monitoring stations and parameters, and releasing real-time hourly concentration of each air pollutant.
+- In September 2014, Hong Kong, Guangdong and Macao signed the Cooperation Agreement on Regional Air Pollution Control and Prevention among Hong Kong, Guangdong and Macao to foster regional co-operation and enhance the regional air quality monitoring network by increasing the number of monitoring stations and parameters, and releasing real-time hourly concentration of each air pollutant.

 MacLehose Trail, Hong Kong

 - To further strengthen air quality monitoring, protection of water environment and nature conservation in the region, Guangdong and Hong Kong signed the 2016-2020 Cooperation Agreement between Guangdong and Hong Kong on Environmental Protection in September 2016; and a mid-term review study on emission reduction targets of air pollutants in the Pearl River Delta region was completed in 2017 concluding the achievements of emission reduction in 2015 and finalising the emission reduction targets for 2020.
-In 2016, Hong Kong and Guangdong established the Hong Kong-Guangdong Marine Environmental Management Special Panel to strengthen communication and co-operation on marine environmental issues, including marine refuse and response actions to marine environmental incidents, and in 2017 set up the Hong Kong-Guangdong Cross Boundary Notification Mechanism on Marine Refuse.
+In 2016, Hong Kong and Guangdong established the Hong Kong-Guangdong Marine Environmental Management Special Panel to enhance exchange and co-operation on marine environmental issues, including marine refuse management and response actions to marine environmental incidents, and in 2017 set up the Hong Kong-Guangdong Cross Boundary Notification Mechanism on Marine Refuse.

 - Guangdong and Hong Kong will continue to promote protection and conservation of coastal wetlands, such as mangroves at the Pearl River Estuary, and to enhance exchange in management and conservation of protected areas.
 A framework arrangement was signed by the Agriculture, Fisheries and Conservation Department (AFCD) and the Planning and Natural Resources Bureau of Shenzhen Municipality in January 2023 to strengthen collaboration in conservation of the wetland ecosystem in the estuary of Deep Bay / Shenzhen Bay.

 Deep Bay and Mirs Bay Catchments